Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Adapting Dreamer for Autonomous Racing

-\textbf{Actor-critic on latent imagination.} Having first learned a world model by using complex observations, Dreamer then learns a policy purely on imagined sequences \cite{hafner2019dream}.
-This approach allows Dreamer to efficiently produce thousands of training sequences, without requiring any direct interaction with the environment.
-This results in safe and data-efficient learning.
+\textbf{Actor-critic on latent imagination.} Having first learned a world model from observations, Dreamer then learns a policy purely on latent state-action sequences~\cite{hafner2019dream}.
+This approach allows Dreamer to efficiently produce thousands of training sequences for RL without direct environment interaction, which results in more data-efficient learning.
 Starting from these imagined sequences, Dreamer uses an actor-critic algorithm to train the agent.
-The action model (policy) aims to synthesize the optimal action in each latent state, and the value model (critic) estimates the value of each latent state~\cite{hafner2019dream}:
+The action model (policy) aims to predict the best action while the value model estimates the value for each latent state:

-Among the various techniques for approximating state values and balancing bias and variance \cite{sutton2018reinforcement}, Dreamer \cite{hafner2019dream} uses an exponentially weighted sum over different horizons.
+To trade off bias and variance in value estimation, Dreamer uses an exponentially weighted sum over different horizons~\cite{hafner2019dream}.
 Moreover, the training process leverages the availability of a learned dynamics model by back-propagating through it.
-This leads to more informative gradients.
+This leads to more effective gradient updates.

-\textbf{Reward shaping.} The reward design (or shaping) is critical in determining the quality of the obtained policy.
-The sparsity of rewards over long episodes makes the learning problem challenging.
-In Figure~\ref{figure:racecar_maps} we show precomputed gridmaps for each of our tracks.
-These gridmaps show the normalized distance, which we interpret as progress, from the starting line in race direction.